RAY DORSET INTERVIEW : 2020

-“I probably wrote it during the springtime of 1969.
-I came up with the melody in the evening, I was living in the maisonette that I bought from my dear friend Joe Rush who sadly passed away this year.
+“I probably wrote it during the springtime of 1969, and came up with the melody in the evening.
+I was living in the maisonette that I bought from my dear friend Joe Rush who sadly passed away this year.

 “I was messing around on the guitar in the key of D major when the melody came into my head.

 “The next day when I was at my desk in the Timex research laboratory where I was working at the time the melody surfaced again and as I was early for work that day I decided to write the text for the song.